-This 24 hour Vatican itinerary and pocket guide has you covered.
-This one day itinerary takes you to the top attractions in Vatican City: the Vatican Museums, St. Peter's Square, St. Peter's Basilica, and Castle Sant'Angelo.
+In 24 hours, this Vatican guide takes you to the top must visit attractions in Vatican City: the Vatican Museums, St. Peter’s Square, St. Peter’s Basilica, and Castle Sant’Angelo.

-You'll find tips for visiting each Vatican attraction, a description of what to see at each attraction, and a primer on how to budget your time.
-I also give you suggestions for where to eat.
+You’ll find useful tips for visiting each Vatican attraction, a description of what to see at each attraction, and a primer on how to budget your time.
+I also give you suggestions for where to eat for lunch and dinner.

 Vatican City is 100 acres.
 The city’s holy buildings are monumental in scale.
 Its lavishly-decorated museums house some of the world’s most celebrated artworks.

-Here's what to see and do in Vatican City in 1 day:
+Here’s are the best things to see see and do in Vatican City in 1 day:

 1. Vatican Museums